EUSES-LAB-1/FunCodePlayground/README.md

 Now that you are setup, here are your tasks.
 Let the experimenter know before and after each task so you can receive a questionnaire (this is **mandatory**).
 They'll keep you updated on time limits.

 ## Task 1: Fixing code functionalities
-- Create and checkout your own git branch named `Participant-ID-fix` to get started.
+- Create and checkout your own git branch **From your VS Code Terminal** named `Participant-ID-fix` to get started.
 - Now in your branch, fix the code (the functions) such that all the test cases pass.
 [Do not augment the `main()` method]

 You will have **20 minutes** to solve this task.
 Once done, let the experimenter know before proceeding to the next task.